-For me Valentine’s Day is a time to show those you love how you feel about them and yes this can also be done the other 364 days of the year but I personally think there is something special about the fact there is a day dedicated to love.
+For me, Valentine’s Day is a time to show those you love how you feel about them.
+Yes, this can also be done the other 364 days of the year.
+However, I personally think there is something special about the fact there is a day dedicated to love.

 Up until the 14th of February 2017 I hadn’t had what you would call a successful Valentine’s Day.
-The majority of them had been spent single and the year that I was in a relationship over Valentine’s I had messages off girls saying they had been sleeping with my (now) ex.
+The majority of them had been spent single.
+And the year that I was in a relationship over Valentine’s I had messages from girls saying they had been sleeping with my (now) ex.

-I had always witnessed Valentine’s Day through other peoples accounts, friends who would get flowers sent to work, family who would find jewellery on the table with breakfast and let’s not forget those romantic nights out or weekends away.
+I had always witnessed Valentine’s Day through other peoples accounts.
+There were riends who would get flowers sent to work, family who would find jewellery on the table with breakfast and let’s not forget those romantic nights out or weekends away.

 I waited years for this feeling, not knowing if it would happen to me and I wish I hadn’t looked upon the day with a mixture of bitterness and envy.

 Which I why I now believe that whether you are single or loved up this February 14th, you should make the most of it and enjoy the day.